gitspider/Momentum-Multiply/README.md

 # Momentum-Multiply
-Demo Checkin App for Momentum Multiply.
+Checkin App for Momentum Multiply.

 To run app on MAC need: